 - Step 1.
 Identify the two nodes that will take on the CPM role. - Step 2.
 Ensure there is console access to each CPM node to drive the boot process.
-See the following for information: 7210 SAS-Sx 10/100GE console port, 7210 SAS-S 1/10GE console port, and Procedure to connect to a console. - Step 3.
+See the applicable chassis and installation guide for these 7210 SAS platforms for more information about establishing a console connection. - Step 3.
 Ensure the CPM nodes are powered on. - Step 4.
 Ensure that the SD card containing the boot loader (boot.tim) and TiMOS (both.tim) software is installed in the SD card slot for each CPM node. - In Release 11.0, the TiMOS image (both.tim) for the CPM-IMM nodes can be obtained from the local SD card or obtained through the network by specifying the primary/secondary/tertiary image locations appropriately. - Step 5.
 On the node that will be the active CPM for the first time boot, log in through the console port and manually interrupt the boot process. - The boot prompt appears. - Step 6.
 Configure BOF parameters as follows:

-- Specify standalone-vc for the boot loader parameter chassis-role. - Specify a name for the boot loader parameter vc-stack-name. - Specify cpm-imm for the boot loader parameter vc-stack-node-type. - Specify the slot number and MAC address of each CPM-IMM node in the bof>vc-stack-node command. - Specify the management IP address for the active and standby CPM-IMM nodes in the bof>eth-mgmt-address command. - · Configure the TiMOS image location. - · Configure the configuration file location.
+- Specify standalone-vc for the boot loader parameter chassis-role. - Specify a name for the boot loader parameter vc-stack-name. - Specify cpm-imm for the boot loader parameter vc-stack-node-type. - Specify the slot number and MAC address of each CPM-IMM node in the bof>vc-stack-node command. - Specify the management IP address for the active and standby CPM-IMM nodes in the bof>eth-mgmt-address command. - Configure the TiMOS image location. - · Configure the configuration file location.